jeffreykegler/hoonlint/misc/whitespace.md

   Its inter-comment column should be the anchor column.
   Its pre-comment column should be undefined.

-* Its subhead, outdented one stop from the head.
+* Its subhead, aligned one stop before the head.
   This style is more indentation-conserving than backdenting.
   It is called the "pseudo-jog" style, because arrangement of the head